shaonsina/sina-extension-for-elementor/readme.txt

 == Changelog ==

 = 2.3.0 - 1-07-2019 =
+- New: Dynamic Button
+- New: Social Icon
+- Added: Lots of options to some widgets
+- Added: MailChimp API key option
+- Removed: MailChimp link option & jquery.ajaxchimp.min.js
 - Improved & optimized
-**NOTE: Some widgets has been changed.
+**NOTE: It's a major release of this plugin.
+Some widgets has been changed.
 So, please review your site after update.**

 = 2.2.2 - 22-06-2019 =
 - Fixed: Piechart browser issue